Tourism Industry Resources

 Hotels & Lodging

-- General hotel operations and accommodating overnight guests: As with prior executive orders, GA-26 continues to allow hotels to accommodate overnight guests.
-Hotels are considered essential operations under the Department of Homeland Security’s “Guidance on Essential Critical Infrastructure Workers.”
+- General hotel operations for accommodating overnight guests: As with prior executive orders, GA-32 allows hotels to accommodate overnight guests at full capacity.
+Hotel operations for overnight accommodations are considered essential operations under the Department of Homeland Security’s “Guidance on Essential Critical Infrastructure Workers.”

 Massage & Personal Care Facilities